 EOP/AIM offers the following support services to students in the program:

-Students admitted to the EOP/AIM Program are required to attend a pre-freshman summer academic skills enhancement program that sharpens students’ academic skills and intellectual development and prepares them for the rigors of full-time college enrollment.
-The Summer Program also familiarizes students with the University campus and helps them make the transition from high school to college.
-The Summer Program models an academic semester and offers a wide range of activities and opportunities for successful college life.
+Students admitted to the EOP/AIM Academy are required to attend a pre-freshman summer academic skills enhancement program that sharpens students’ academic skills and intellectual development and prepares them for the rigors of full-time college enrollment.
+The Summer Academy also familiarizes students with the University campus and helps them make the transition from high school to college.
+The Summer Academy models an academic semester and offers a wide range of activities and opportunities for successful college life.

 Tutoring is offered for many of the courses students take regularly.
 Students may request tutoring in any subject and tutoring groups are formed based on the needs expressed by students.